BSc International Disaster Management and Humanitarian Response and Spanish / Course details

 Intellectual skills

-• Defined an issue in the study of IDMHR and global health to develop your skills of analysing and formulating an argument in interpretation of that source material
+• Define an issue in the study of IDMHR to develop your skills of analysing and formulating an argument in interpretation of that source material

-• Perform close reading of texts and analyse, evaluate and design research projects
+• Perform close reading of texts and analyse and evaluate research projects created by other scholars.

-• Critically analyse, evaluate and interpret different sources of health data
+• Critically analyse, evaluate and interpret different sources in IDMHR

 Practical skills